 If you do apply for a transfer within 2 weeks of getting the letter confirming your HAP payment, any time that you spent on the housing list can be taken into account when your local authority considers your application.
 If you apply for a transfer at a later date, the time that you previously spent on the housing waiting list won’t count.

-You will pay a weekly HAP rent contribution to the local authority, based on your household’s weekly income, calculated in the same way as standard local authority differential rents.
-This rent will vary in accordance with your income and the local authority’s rent scheme.
+You will pay a weekly HAP rent contribution to the local authority, based on your household’s weekly income and your ability to pay, calculated in the same way as standard local authority differential rents.
+This rent contribution will vary in accordance with your income and the local authority’s rent scheme.

-In the same way as anyone else who is paying a differential rent, you will have to notify the local authority of any changes in your income or household size, so that the rent can be recalculated.
+In the same way as anyone else who is paying a differential rent, you will have to notify the local authority of any changes in your income or household size, so that your rent contribution can be recalculated.

 If you take up a job or increase your working hours, you will still be eligible for HAP if you fulfil the other conditions of the scheme.
 This is different from the rules that apply to Rent Supplement.